 An ad for McDonald’s promoting their seasonal Mariah Carey (???) menu.

 I can remember this Marines recruitment from my childhood, and thinking even at the time that it was completely bananas (no video of the generated patterns for this one):

 Walmart Spark of America commercial.
-This is actually a third order representation.
-It masks the lack of underlying reality, that America’s small-town communities have been atomized, by the opiate crisis (created by Purdue Pharma as a way to sell more Oxycontin), by the successful demonization of organized labor with the people who cold benefit it most, by Walmart itself.
 At one point it shows the small town main street that Walmart has destroyed, which is just a real piece of work (no example of demonstrated patterns with this one):

-This selection of advertisements demonstrates another common denominator: they are often fundamentally distasteful products.
+There is a logic in the hypertrophy of image in these selections: they are often fundamentally distasteful products.
 Most of the Marlboro cowboys died of smoking-related cancer.
 McDonald’s is not actually food.
-Walmart’s business model forces their employees to try to cobble together two or more jobs just to pay rent, and many of their employees are forced to go onto public assistance.
-Meanwhile the Walmart heirs have more wealth than the bottom 50% of Americans, combined.
+Walmart’s business model forces their employees onto public assistance just to survive; meanwhile the Walmart heirs have more wealth than the bottom 50% of Americans, combined.
 If you don’t want to work for Walmart, sign up for the Marines, get a $10,000 signing bonus and the promise of free college, but in the meantime get shipped off for some forever war.
 This is all Very Bad, but it’s also an emporer-has-no-clothes situation.